 Tip: press Ctrl + F on your keyboard to search for events using your browser.

 Location: Festival of CoCreation, Plant 1, cnr Park Terrace and Fifth Street, Bowden.
 Be sure to check the event site map and schedule when you arrive to find the precise location of the #mapjam in Plant 1.

-Neal Gorenflo is the executive director and co-founder of Shareable, an award-winning news, action, connection hub for the sharing transformation.
-An epiphany in 2004 inspired Neal to leave the corporate world to help people share through startups, publishing, grassroots organizing, and a circle of friends committed to the common good.
+Neal Gorenflo is the co-founder and board president of Shareable, an award-winning nonprofit news, action network, and consultancy for the sharing transformation.
+An epiphany in 2004 inspired Neal to leave the corporate world to help people and communities share resources.

-You can follow Neal on Twitter @gorenflo.
-Please contact Neal at firstname.lastname@example.org for speaking opportunities, consulting, or press inquiries.
+You can follow Neal on Twitter @gorenflo and contact him at firstname.lastname@example.org for speaking or consulting opportunities.

 Subscribe to our newsletter for the latest sharing news: